|

 Conservative.
 Short

-of that, it is simply not an option
+of that, it is simply not

-for a boy to be against sex.
-And you know what this is,
+for a boy to be against

 for boys?
 That’s

-right—empowering.
-It makes us work
+makes us work

 harder, instead of just giving up.
+But a girl

 suffered romantic disappointments isn’t

-only given the option of developing
+only given the

-an anti-sex philosophy—she feels pressure
+an anti-sex philosophy — she feels pressure

 to develop one, from women who are supposedly trying to empower

 her.
-And this is the real
+And this

 “pressure.”
 Pressure

-to like sex comes from inside
+sex comes from inside

-your own body, and thus is not actually
+your own body, and thus is not

 “pressure” at all.
 Being

-against sex is an option that only the
+against sex is an option that only the political right should be extending to people.

 The